top of page

 - Silviculture/Soils Consultant I once knew

 Here are a few examples of dune fields along the upper Columbia River (Lake Roosevelt) and Okanogan River.
-Most are vegetated, so its unlikely you would even notice them when driving by.
-Bare earth lidar images cut through the vegetation to reveal the dunes.
-Remarkable just how many square miles of the region are covered by sand dunes.
-Images are from Washington Lidar Portal and are shown at the same scale.
-I've added dune migration direction arrows - best guesses based on their forms.
+Most of them are vegetated, so its unlikely you would even notice them when driving by.
+Bare earth lidar images cut through the vegetation to reveal their conspicuous forms.
+Remarkable just how many square miles of the Upper Columbia region are covered by partially stabilized sand dunes.
+Images are from Washington Lidar Portal and are all shown at the same scale.
+I've added migration direction arrows - best guesses based on morphology.

-So does Palouse silt thicken Okangan soil?
-Maybe, but its not sand doing the thickening, its silt, which doesn't form dunes.
+So do Palouse dust storms thicken Okanogan soils?
+Maybe, but its not sand doing the thickening.
+Silt, which doesn't form true dunes, does the thickening.
 Sand dunes move along the ground, driven by ground-level winds (SW to NE flow).
-Silt moves higher in the atomosphere.
-But if we assume the silt is subject to the prevailing SW flow, we can look upwind for a source area.
-Turns out we end up in places like Quincy Basin, Moses Lake, or even Yakima Valley - areas west of the Palouse.
+Silt moves higher in the atmosphere.
+But if we assume the silt is subject to the prevailing southwesterly flow, we must look upwind for a source area.
+We end up in source basins like Quincy Basin, Moses Lake, Waterville Plateau, bars along the Columbia River between Wenatchee and Bridgeport, or even Kittitas Valley - areas west of the Palouse.

-Perhaps dust carried from the Palouse to the Okanogan moves at higher levels of the atmosphere where circulation patterns are different (SE to NW).
-Or late Pleistocene wind patterns were different from today.
-Alternatively, Okanogan silt may come from the Channeled Scablands.
+Is a Palouse source area correct?
+Again, maybe.
+Perhaps dust carried from the Palouse to the Okanogan moves at higher levels of the atmosphere in a complicated, less intuitive way.
+Or maybe late Pleistocene wind patterns were different from today.
+Maybe Summer winds were different 12,000 years ago and the dust from Canada came south.
+Alternatively, Okanogan silt may actually have come from upwind basins to the southwest, kindof where it seems like it should have come from.

 Whence Okanogan silt?
-Prevailing wind direction, determined by migration of Holocene sand dunes, suggests dust in the Okanogan Highlands may not derive from the Palouse Hills, but from the Channeled Scablands.
-Base map shows EPA Ecoregions of Washington.
+Prevailing wind direction, determined by migration directions of Holocene sand dunes, suggests dust in the Okanogan Highlands may not derive from the Palouse Hills to the south, but from the Columbia River corridor downstream of Brewster and from the western half of the Channeled Scablands.

 Dune fields.
-Sand dune sites located along the upper Columbia and Okanogan Rivers.
-Circles indicate 8 of 14 sites depicted below.
+Sand dune sites are numerous along the upper Columbia and Okanogan Rivers.
+Circles indicate 8 of 14 sites depicted in images below.
 Five others are north of the map area.
-One at Brewster Flat was a late arrival.
+Also missing a circle at Brewster Flat.

 Intersection of Hwy 25 N and Miles-Creston Rd just east of the Spokane River mouth (above Fort Spokane).